 Map out your options

-If your results have changed your plans, you might be thinking that your options have been taken away from you.
-It can be helpful to sit down and write down all the potential paths you can take from here, whether that be talking to your course coordinators, re-taking exams, choosing an alternative course, additional training, re-taking the course etc. Write them all down so that you can see them all in front of you and plan from there.
-You might find you have many options available to you and it might start to become clear what you need to do next.
+If your results have changed your plans, you might feel like your options have been taken away from you.
+It can be helpful to sit down and write down all the potential paths you could take from here, whether that be talking to your course coordinators, choosing an alternative course, additional training or retaking your course.

 Learn from it (but do it with joy)

 Try to look at the situation as something you can learn from and something that can help you grow and add to your repertoire of life experiences.
-Have you ever seen a baby get upset when they are trying to learn how to walk?
-Nope, they simply giggle and get back up again, all smiles as they take the next step.
+Ask yourself:

 - What can I learn from this?